 Is snacking actually good for us or is it just extra calories that we don’t need?
 Like many dietary areas, snacking is one of those things that leave us confused.
 Should I be snacking?
 Are frequent small meals better for me than three big meals?
 If I snack does that mean I am consuming extra calories that I don’t need?
 There is nothing wrong with snacking if you are trying to lose weight.
-In fact a smart day’s eating will include three meals plus a snack.
-But not all snacks are created equal.
+In fact, a smart day’s eating will include three meals plus a snack.
+But REMEMBER not all snacks are created equal.

 HOW to snack.

 Snacking is an important part of our diet and if done right can mean that we should avoid overeating when it comes to eating breakfast, lunch, and dinner.
 For females, snacking is only recommended once a day however on days when you feel you need that extra pick me up between one and two healthy snacks won’t do much harm.
 Snacking can also play a good role in our metabolism, as often going too long without food can have a reverse effect on our body as it will start storing food as fat.
 We recommend preparing you snack in the morning or the night before you leave for work for the day, that way you know that you are opting for healthy nutritious snacks.